xerocopy/Snowflake-Realtime-Data-Warehouse-Project/README.md

 design with the speed and scale-out advantages of a shared-nothing architecture.

 ### Technologies used in project:
-AWS S3, SnowFlake, SnowSQL, QuickSight, Airflow (Amazon Managed Workflows for Apach Airflow(MWAA)), Kinesis
+AWS IAM, S3, SnowFlake, SnowSQL, QuickSight, Airflow (Amazon Managed Workflows for Apach Airflow(MWAA)), Kinesis FireHose

 ### Role created in IAM
 SNOWFLAKE_ACCESS_ROLE
 AmazonMWAA-SNOWFLAKEDATAPIPELINEGPRO-123

 ### List of Assets